 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Benin, Burkina Faso, Cameroon, Djibouti, Eritrea, Gambia, Ghana, Guinea, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan
+Country distribution from AmphibiaWeb's database: Benin, Burkina Faso, Cameroon, Djibouti, Eritrea, Gambia, Ghana, Guinea, Mali, Mauritania, Niger, Nigeria, Senegal, South Sudan, Sudan

 Habitats: Dry, partially sandy savannas and cultivated land in the Sudan and Sahel zones (Schiøtz 1967, Hughes 1988).
 Perret (1966) characterizes specimens from Cameroon as sand-loving toads inhabiting most of all river banks and oases.
 Sandy soils are also mentioned by Amiet (1976a).
 Forge & Barbault (1978) explicitly point out that this species is virtually absent from river valleys, where it is said to be replaced by B. regularis.
 This species even invades semi-deserts (Schiøtz 1967).
 Joger (1981) found this toad in an irrigated oasis garden in northern Niger.
 Schiøtz (1964c) characterizes the breeding habitats as large waters whose banks do not bear any vegetation.
 On such locations, no other amphibian species were recorded.